If you’re frustrated with digitizing… Something is missing

 If you’d like to stop being frustrated and make digitizing fun, I’d highly suggest that you checkout my fan-favorite Digitizer’s Dream Course now.
 Taught in 10 of the leading software brands, I’ll personally hold you by the hand and mentor you in learning the process of digitizing.
 To avoid frustration, the course is broken into bite sized sections that get you creating designs & seeing positive results right away!
 That’s why it works & we have proven results… I take you under my wing and have you continually build on small successes instead of failures.

+Whether you’re a total beginner or an experience digitizer like some of my students above, learning a solid foundation of embroidery theory from an experience mentor is invaluable.
+Once again, this is where my Digitizer’s Dream Course comes into play (click here to learn more now).
 Yes it will require some time to complete, but I know you’ll have fun doing it and seeing results!
 Once you’ve finished the course the creative possibilities are endless… now that’s where the real fun begins!